Mark Henry: ECW Champion (2007–2009)

 After a short hiatus, Henry returned to WWE programming on the October 23 episode of ECW, attacking Kane, along with The Great Khali and Big Daddy V. Henry then began teaming with Big Daddy V against Kane and CM Punk, and was briefly managed by Big Daddy V's manager, Matt Striker.
-At Armageddon, Henry and Big Daddy V defeated Kane and Punk.
-Before WrestleMania XXIV aired, Henry participated in a 24-man battle royal to determine the number one contender for the ECW Championship, but failed to win.
+At Armageddon on December 16, Henry and Big Daddy V defeated Kane and Punk.
+Before WrestleMania XXIV aired on March 30, 2008, Henry participated in a 24-man battle royal to determine the number one contender for the ECW Championship, but failed to win.

-As part of the 2008 WWE Supplemental Draft, Henry was drafted to the ECW brand.
-At Night of Champions, Henry defeated Kane and Big Show in a triple threat match to capture the ECW Championship in his debut match as an ECW superstar.
+As part of the 2008 WWE Supplemental Draft on June 25, Henry was drafted to the ECW brand.
+At Night of Champions on June 29, Henry defeated Kane and Big Show in a triple threat match to capture the ECW Championship in his debut match as an ECW superstar.
 This was his first world championship in WWE, which also made him the fourth African-American world champion in WWE history.
 Upon winning the title, it was made exclusive to the ECW brand once again.
 Henry's title win came nearly a full decade after he was awarded the European Championship, which was back in 1999 and the only title he held in WWE.
 A few weeks later, Hall of Famer Tony Atlas returned to WWE to act as Henry's manager.
 Shortly after, ECW General Manager, Theodore Long, unveiled a new, entirely platinum ECW Championship belt design.
-In August, Henry defended the title against Matt Hardy at SummerSlam after getting himself disqualified; however championships cannot change hands via disqualification, meaning that Henry retained the title.
-Henry later lost the title to Hardy at September's Unforgiven in the Championship Scramble match.
+On August 17, Henry defended the title against Matt Hardy at SummerSlam after getting himself disqualified; however championships cannot change hands via disqualification, meaning that Henry retained the title.
+Henry later lost the title to Hardy at Unforgiven on September 7 in the Championship Scramble match.

-Henry attempted to regain the championship throughout the end of 2008, and had a match against Hardy at No Mercy, but failed as he was unsuccessful.
-Henry and Atlas then engaged in a scripted rivalry against Finlay and Hornswoggle, which included Henry losing a Belfast Brawl to Finlay at Armageddon.
-At the start of 2009, Henry qualified for the Money in the Bank ladder match at WrestleMania 25, and was involved in a series of matches with the other competitors on Raw, SmackDown, and ECW.
+Henry attempted to regain the championship throughout the year, and had a match against Hardy at No Mercy on October 5, but failed as he was unsuccessful.
+Henry and Atlas then engaged in a feud against Finlay and Hornswoggle, which included Henry losing a Belfast Brawl to Finlay at Armageddon on December 14.
+On the March 3, 2009 episode of ECW, Henry defeated Santino Marella to qualify for the Money in the Bank ladder match at WrestleMania 25 on April 5, and was involved in a series of matches with the other competitors on Raw, SmackDown, and ECW.
 He was unsuccessful at WrestleMania, however, as CM Punk won the match.
 In May, Henry began a rivalry with Evan Bourne, which began after Bourne defeated Henry by countout on the May 26 episode of ECW.